-In announcements detailing Teva's admitted violations, the DoJ noted company executives and employees in Russia bribed a Russian official to boost the government’s purchases of its multiple sclerosis drug, Copaxone.
-The Russian official made $65 million between 2010 and 2012 setting up the purchases, even as Russia sought to cut costs on foreign drugs, prosecutors said.
-Between 2001 and 2011 in Ukraine, Teva bribed a top official in order to “influence” the government’s decisions on Teva drug approvals, prosecutors said, providing the “registration consultant” with $200,000 a month.
+In announcements detailing Teva's admitted violations, the DoJ noted company executives and employees in Russia bribed a Russian official to boost the government’s purchases of its multiple sclerosis drug, Copaxone, even as Russia sought to cut costs on foreign drugs, prosecutors said.
+Between 2001 and 2011 in Ukraine, Teva bribed a top official in order to “influence” the government’s decisions on Teva drug approvals, prosecutors said,

-And in Mexico, a Teva subsidiary's employees bribed doctors to prescribe Copaxone since “at least 2005,” according to the DoJ release.
+And in Mexico, a Teva subsidiary's employees were doing the same.

 Israeli authorities cut Teva some slack as foreign bribery case resolved amid other big problems